virtualvivek/iOS-13-Calculators/README.md

 ___
 ### Overview
- An ios 13 (light theme) style set of calculators for internet browsers.
+ An ios 13 `light theme` style set of calculators for internet browsers.

+ Easily Embbed into pages and use calculated results easily in your pages.